-NARM Policy states that a preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), or Licensed Midwife who has an additional three years of experience or 50 births, including ten (10) continuity of care births beyond the primary birth experience requirements for CPM certification.
-Preceptors must …Read more »
+NARM Policy states that a preceptor for a NARM PEP applicant must be credentialed as a Certified Professional Midwife (CPM), Certified Nurse Midwife (CNM), Certified Midwife (CM), or Licensed Midwife who has an additional three years of experience or 50 primary/co-primary births.
+All preceptors must have an additional ten (10) continuity of care births beyond …Read more »

 Entry Level Applicants